A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

-# Prediction Phase of the trajectory generation of cars
+# Prediction Phase in the trajectory generation of cars